sproff22/dc_parking_enforcement/ui/UI_DOCUMENTATION.md

 Three scatter plots accessible via the "Equity Analysis" tab:

+1. **Citations vs. Median Income** — Examines whether wealthier wards receive more or fewer citations
+2. **Citations vs. Poverty Rate** — Tests for potential targeting of high-poverty areas
+3. **Citations vs. % People of Color** — Examines demographic bias (calculated as 1 - white population share)

-Each plot shows one dot per ward (sized and colored by risk score) with:
+Each plot shows one dot per ward (colored by risk score) with:
+- **Fixed X-axis scales** with `type="number"` to prevent auto-scaling distortion — ensures points are positioned by absolute values, not relative scaling
 - **Pearson r** correlation coefficient computed in real-time
 - **Ward count (n)** for transparency
 - **Per-capita toggle** — Checkbox "Per 1k residents" normalizes the Y-axis from raw citation count to citations per 1,000 ward residents, controlling for population differences
-- **Custom tooltips** showing ward name, raw + per-capita citations, income, poverty, and risk
+- **Custom tooltips** showing ward name, raw + per-capita citations, income, poverty, % POC, and risk score

-The equity panel includes a disclaimer emphasizing that correlations are descriptive, not causal.
+The equity panel includes a disclaimer emphasizing that correlations are descriptive, not causal: *"Descriptive only — does not control for confounding factors (enforcement density, commercial activity, parking supply)."*

 **Pearson r implementation**: The `pearsonR(xs, ys)` function computes the Pearson correlation coefficient directly: